Pacific Power assistance programs.

 Federal government aid is offered from the California State Energy Assistance program.
 The most common resource is LIHEAP, or the Low Income Home Energy Assistance Program (LIHEAP).
 This resource is federally funded through grants and funds from the U.S. Department of Health and Human Services.
 Another viable option is weatherization, which can help Pacific Power customers, seniors, and income qualified people save money on their bills.

 LIHEAP was designed to be an assistance program to help low income households and the working poor with home energy costs and heating bills.
 It is administrated by the California Department of Community Services and Development through local community action agencies.
+It is therefore offered statewide.
 Call one in your county for details or an application.